Paris Olympics: What's behind boxing controversy? – DW – 08/05/2024

 Why can the boxers compete in the female category?

-The IOC says that the boxing competition in Paris is being conducted under exactly the same rules as the ones in Rio and Tokyo, where the sex listed on an athlete's passport is the key criteria.
+The IOC has said the boxing competition in Paris is being conducted under exactly the same rules as the ones in Rio and Tokyo, where the sex listed on an athlete's passport is the key criteria.

 "Are these athletes women?
 The answer is yes, according to eligibility, according to their passports, according to their history," he said.